Mississippi judge grants Curtis Flowers bail after six trials end in mistrial or overturned convictions

 In the suit, which also includes the NAACP Legal Defense and Educational Fund and the MacArthur Justice Center, the plaintiffs allege Evans' office was 6.7 more likely to remove a black juror than a white one, and that discrepancy was "even more pronounced" when the defendant was black.

-Judge Loper expressed frustration with the prosecution Monday, saying he was troubled that in the four months that the case has been back before the court, the state has taken "absolutely no action" to further its prosecution of Flowers.
+Loper expressed frustration with the prosecution, saying he was troubled that in the four months that the case has been back before the court, the state has taken "absolutely no action" to further its prosecution of Flowers.
 It also has declined to respond to motions requesting bail, Evan's disqualification and the indictment's dismissal, he said.

 The judge warned the prosecutor's office Monday that if it continued to ignore court orders in the case, "the state of Mississippi will reap the whirlwind."